xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 *And here's who you should keep in touch with: ______*

 I already check my inbox every day so getting a reminder like this is perfect for me.
-Checking a database or some website introduces too much friction.
+Checking a database or some website would definitely add too much friction.

 The email tells me exactly what to do.
 Then I do it.